Swhag/Soc-Analyst-Portfolio/6 - Wireshark Traffic Analysis/README.md

 **Why this matters**
 Encrypted traffic still provides actionable context for detection and escalation.

+---

 ## Summary
-This project presents a pattern-based approach to network traffic analysis.
-The focus is on recognizing abnormal behavior, understanding its security impact, and determining appropriate next steps within a SOC workflow.
+This project presents a pattern based approach to network traffic analysis.
+The focus is on recognizing abnormal behavior, understanding its security impact and determining appropriate next steps within a SOC workflow.